 MERICS Roundtable: AI Entanglements - Assessing the Tradeoffs of European-Chinese Collaboration

-MERICS holds an in-person stakeholder roundtable titled "AI Entanglements: Assessing the Tradeoffs of European-Chinese Collaboration” to present and discuss the findings of a forthcoming MERICS report prepared with the generous support of the German Federal Foreign Office.
-Policymakers and leading experts from industry and academia will then offer their insights during a panel discussion.
+MERICS held an in-person stakeholder roundtable titled "AI Entanglements: Assessing the Tradeoffs of European-Chinese Collaboration” to present and discuss the findings of a MERICS report prepared with the generous support of the German Federal Foreign Office.
+Policymakers and leading experts from industry and academia offered their insights during a panel discussion.

 When it comes to Artificial Intelligence (AI), Europe and China are typically mentioned in the same sentence in regulatory and governance discussions.
 The European Parliament recently endorsed the EU AI Act, while China has made headways in algorithmic regulation and tackled applications such as deepfakes, autonomous vehicles, and generative AI.